 The CAT rates Kenya’s climate targets and policies as overall “Almost sufficient”.
-Kenya’s policies and unconditional target meet its fair-share contribution to limiting warming to 1.5°C. However, Kenya’s target with international support is currently only compatible with 4°C of warming or higher and should be strengthened.
-The strong difference in the two ratings reflects Kenya’s situation as a country with strong development needs and a small historical responsibility, but with relevant mitigation potential on their own territory, which should be exploited to a large extent with the help of international support.
-Kenya should strengthen its conditional target and specify support needs.
+Kenya’s policies and unconditional target meet its fair-share contribution to limiting warming to 1.5°C. However, Kenya’s target with international support is currently only compatible with 4°C of warming or higher, and should be strengthened.
+The strong difference in the two ratings reflects Kenya’s situation as a country with strong development needs and a small historical responsibility, but with relevant mitigation potential in its own territory, which could be exploited to a large extent with international support.

-There is significant scope for the government to increase its climate ambitions as sectors are likely to exceed their current climate targets.
+There is significant scope for the government to increase its climate ambition as sectors are likely to exceed their current climate targets based on the emissions reduction potential of prioritised mitigation actions.
 CAT rates Kenya’s policies and action as 1.5°C compatible when compared to its fair contribution.
-However, action should go beyond Kenya’s fair share with the help of international support.
+However, there is significant potential for mitigation actions to go beyond Kenya’s fair share with the help of international support.